List of Latin American Nobel laureates

+Nobel Prize laureate Maria Corina Machado giving her medal to President Donald Trump at the White House Oval Office on 15 January 2026.

 The Nobel Prize is an annual, international prize first awarded in 1901 for achievements in Physics, Chemistry, Physiology or Medicine, Literature, and Peace, with an associated prize in Economics awarded since 1969.
-As of October 2025, Nobel Prizes had been awarded to 965 individuals, of whom 18 were Latin American recipients (1.8% of the 965 individual recipients).
+As of October 2025, Nobel Prizes had been awarded to 965 individuals, of whom 21 (Note: Including Peter Medawar, who was born in Brazil, Friedrich Bergius who lived in Argentina, and Juan Ramón Jiménez, who settled and died in Puerto Rico.) were Latin American recipients (2.12% of the 990 individual recipients).

-Latin Americans have received awards in four of the six award categories: seven in Peace (35.3% of the Latin recipients), six in Literature (35.3%), three in Physiology or Medicine (17.6%), and two in Chemistry (11.8%).
+Latin Americans have received awards in four of the six award categories: seven in Peace (33.3% of the Latin recipients), seven in Literature (33.3%), four in Physiology or Medicine (19%), and three in Chemistry (14.2%).
 The first Latin American recipient, Carlos Saavedra Lamas, was awarded the Peace Prize in 1936.
 The most recent, María Corina Machado, was awarded the Peace Prize in 2025.

 Among the Latin American laureates, two served as heads of state or government of their respective countries upon receiving the Nobel Prize.
 Those include Óscar Arias Sánchez of Costa Rica and Juan Manuel Santos of Colombia, who were presidents; both of them were awarded the Peace Prize.

+Since the death of Mario Vargas Llosa on 23 April 2025, there are no other living Latin American laureates in the other categories except for five Nobel Peace Prize laureates.